Nona Willis Aronowitz

 Nona Willis Aronowitz (born 1984) is a New York-based writer and editor, whose work focuses on "women, sex, politics, and the economy".
-As of December 2022, she was writing an advice column on sex and love for Teen Vogue, serving as an editor for Splinter, and writing the "F*cking Through the Apocalypse" newsletter.
+She was the sex and love advice columnist for Teen Vogue from 2019 to 2023.
 She is the author of Bad Sex, a 2022 memoir published by Plume-Penguin Random House, and served as an award-winning editor of collections of her mother's works.
 Aronowitz has worked for NBC, NPR, and other news venues, and her writings have appeared in The New York Times, the Washington Post, New York Magazine, The Guardian, and other venues.

 Early life and education

 Aronowitz was born in 1984, and is the daughter of the late Ellen Willis, a journalist, writer on feminist and cultural issues, and NYU faculty member, and the late Stanley Aronowitz, a blue-collar organizer, writer, and CUNY faculty member.

 She graduated from Wesleyan University with a degree in American studies in 2006.